ElessarST/budget/README.md

-# budget
+# Spending
-Android app for budgetary control with category of expenditure
+Android app for spending control with categories